 "He said it would be a small envelope with some kind of electronic device inside."

 "Was it from the Caesar's Palace shooting earlier today?"

 "Yes, that's right."

 "See right here, Detective Sgt.
 Price checked that item out at 7 o'clock this evening.
 We was still changing shifts when he came down so I wasn't here.
 Looks like an Officer Ngyuen signed it out for him.
-Hey, he's one of you guys ain't he," related the ill fated evidence room Officer, grinning for the last time in his miserable life.
+Hey, he's one of you guys ain't he,maybe he's a relative?" the ill fated Officer said, grinning for the last time in his miserable life.

-"So it seems, thank you for your kindness," I replied, firing twice with the silenced Glock 19 that I had extracted from the uncomfortable holster around my waist while he spoke.
+"So it seems, thank you for your kindness," I replied, firing twice with the silenced Glock 19 that I had stealthily extracted from the uncomfortable holster around my waist while he blathered on and on.

-Two subsonic rounds entered the cheeky bloke's brain through his left eye.
-He slumped to the floor with a queer expression on his face, one of disbelief.
-I felt the twinge again, I was tiring of this adventure, and it was time for closure, perhaps a little vacation.
+Two subsonic rounds entered the cheeky bastard's brain through his left eye.
+He slumped to the floor with a queer expression on his face, one of disbelief it seemed like.
+I felt the twinge again, I was tiring of this adventure, it was time for closure, perhaps a little vacation.
 Nha Trang would be nice this time of year.
 I do so enjoy the beaches and the mud baths.
 Yes, it is time for a short rest; I grow weary of the hunt.
-If fortune shines on me tonight, I will find all of my ducks swimming in the same barrel, inside this very building.
+Should good fortune continue to shine I will find all of my ducks swimming in the same pond right inside this very building.